tjr1974/Silk-Road-Legends-of-Wulin/documentation/server design document.md

   - Loads location data, parses it, checks for duplicate IDs and logs an error if any are found, then stores it in the `locations` collection as `Map` objects.
   - Utilizes the `LocationCoordinateManager` class, which is responsible for assigning (x,y,z) coordinates to locations.
   - Loads NPC data, parses it, checks for duplicate IDs and logs an error if any are found, then stores it in the `npcs` collection as `Map` objects.
-  - Categorizes NPCs based on their type (mobile, merchant, quest)
+  - Creates separate maps of NPCs based on their type (mobile, merchant, quest)
   - Loads item data, parses it, checks for duplicate IDs and logs an error if any are found, generates a unique ID for each item using the `generateUID()` method, then stores it in the `items` collection as `Map` objects.

 ### 2. Database Manager